dwh452/pek/README.md

-# pek
+# Summary
-python3 script for public key encryption of files
+pek is a python3 script for public key encryption of files

-# pek
+# Description

 ```
 # pek is a command to encrypt and decrypt files using public/private keys.